revolist/revogrid-docs/guide/sorting.md

-# Sorting
+# Data Grid Sorting

-## Sorting in RevoGrid

-Adding sorting to your grid is quite straightforward:
+Adding sorting to your data grid is quite straightforward:

 - **Add `sortable` property to the column**: Enables sorting to be triggered on header click.
 - **Add `order` property to the column**: Specifies the default sorting order, either `asc` (ascending) or `desc` (descending).